ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ~~~~

-With the TrustedAppDelete message a TAM can instruct a TEEP Agent to delete
+With the Delete message a TAM can instruct a TEEP Agent to delete
 one or multiple Trusted Components.
 A Success message is returned when the operation has been completed successfully,
 or an Error message